iameraj/msecs/README.md

 ---

 ## Usage
-Everything is in "msecs.hpp" header file, just put the file into projects include dir.
+Everything is in "msecs.hpp" header file, just put the file into your project's include dir.

 ---